g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 3.2.0 =
+* added option in plugin's settings to relax CSS rules so that plugin inherits theme styling
+* modifications in html and css of editable subfolders feature to look better
+* modifications in html and css of prompt message when a required userdata field is empty
+* PLUGINDIR was replaced by WP_PLUGIN_DIR so that the plugin can work for websites where the contents dir is other than wp-content
+* fixed bug that was not allowing Shortcode Composer to launch when the shortcode was too big
+* fixed bug that was causing front-end file list not to work properly when no instance of the plugin existed in the same page / post

 = 3.1.2 =
 * important bug detected and fixed that was stripping slashes from post or page content when updating the shortcode using the shortcode composer